Origin of Taekwondo

 Respect your elders

 In 1909, the Japanese invaded Korea and occupied the country for 36 years.
 To control Korea’s patriotism, the Japanese banned the practice of all military arts, Korean language and even burned all books written in Korea.
-This ban was responsible for renewed interest in Subak.
+This ban during the Japanese occupation was responsible for renewed interest in Subak.
 Many Koreans organized themselves into underground groups and practiced martial arts in remote Buddhist temples.
 Other people left Korea to study martial arts in other countries like China and Japan.
+Upon their return to Korea, they introduced aspects of those arts to the Korean martial arts.
 In 1943 Judo, Karate and Kung-fu were officially introduced to the Korean residents and the martial arts regained popularity.
+Kong Soo Do was a name given to several of the early Karate-based styles.
 In 1945, Korea was liberated.
 In the last few years before liberation, there were many different variations of Subak/Taekkyeon in Korea.
 This was due to the other martial arts groups’ influence on it.

 Taekwondo in recent times

+Who created Taekwondo in modern times?
 The first Taekwondo school (Kwan) was started in Yong Chun, Seoul, Korea in 1945.
 Many different schools were opened from 1945 through 1960.
-The Korean Armed Forces were also formed in 1945 and in 1946 Second lieutenant Hong Hi Choi began teaching Taek Kyon at a Korean military base called Kwang Ju.
-Americans were first introduced to Taek Kyon when Choi instructed Korean Army troops and some American soldiers stationed with the 2nd Infantry Regiment.
+The Korean Armed Forces were also formed in 1945 and in 1946 Second lieutenant Hong Hi Choi began teaching Taek Kyon as an art of unarmed combat at a Korean military base called Kwang Ju.
+Americans were first introduced to Taek Kyon when Choi Hong-hi instructed Korean Army troops and some American soldiers stationed with the 2nd Infantry Regiment.
 Later in 1949, Hong Hi Choi attended Ground General School at Ft.
 Riley near Topeka, Kansas in the United States.
 While in the U.S., Choi gave public Taek Kyon demonstrations for the troops.
 This was the first display of Taekkyeon in America.

 The greatest turning point for Korean martial arts started in 1952.
 During the height of the Korean War, President Syngman Rhee watched a 30-minute performance by Korean martial arts masters.
 He was especially impressed when Tae Hi Nam broke 13 roof tiles with a single punch.
 After the demonstration, Rhee talked with Hong Hi Choi about martial arts.
 He then ordered his military chiefs of staff to require all Korean soldiers to receive training in the martial arts.
 This caused a tremendous surge in Taekkyeon schools and students.

 On April 11, 1955, at a conference of kwan masters, historians, and Taek Kyun promoters, most of the kwan masters decided to merge their various styles for the mutual benefit of all schools.
 The name “Tae Soo Do ” was accepted by a majority of the kwan masters.
 Two years later, the name was changed again, this time to “Taekwondo”.
-The name was suggested by General Hong Hi Choi (who is considered the father of Taekwondo).
+The name was suggested by General Hong Hi Choi (General Choi is considered by many to be the father of Taekwondo).

 Dissension among the various original kwans that did not unify carried on until September 14, 1961.
 Then by official decree of the new military government, the kwans were ordered to unify into one organization called the Korea Taekwondo Association (KTA), with General Hong Hi Choi elected as its first president.
 In 1962, the KTA re-examined all the black belt ranks to determine national standards, and also in 1962, Taekwondo became one of the official events in the annual National Athletic Meet in Korea.
 The KTA sent instructors and demonstration teams all over the world.
 Jhoon Rhee (who is considered the father of American Taekwondo) attended San Marcos Southwest Texas State College, and later taught a Taekwondo course at the college and formed a public Taekwondo club.